dqops/dqo/docs/reference/yaml/RuleDefinitionYaml.md

 ___

-## RuleDefinitionYaml
+## RuleDefinitionSpec
-Custom rule specification that describes the configuration of a python module with the rule code (additional parameters).
+Custom data quality rule specification.
+Provides the custom rule configuration.
+For example, rules that require a range of historic values will have this configuration.